 Investment companies cover a diverse range of assets and the AIC provides a wealth of information to help investors along the way.
 Its website www.theaic.co.uk offers performance data, as well as information on gearing (borrowing), discounts/premiums, dividends, charges and portfolio and management information.
 You can even download the latest factsheet and annual report of an investment company.

 The investment company structure lends itself well to innovation, as the growth of specialist sectors in areas such as infrastructure, renewable energy, healthcare and specialist property demonstrates.
-In addition, some companies are using specialist investment strategies which are difficult to replicate elsewhere, such as in private equity and venture capital trusts (VCTs).
+In addition, some companies are using specialist investment strategies that are difficult to replicate elsewhere, such as in private equity and venture capital trusts (VCTs).
 If you are looking for a company that’s a little bit different, the investment company sector offers a good deal of choice.
-But there are plenty of more mainstream investment companies too, investing in areas such as UK or global equities.
+But there are plenty of more mainstream investment companies, too, investing in areas such as UK or global equities.

 For more information on investment companies, visit www.theaic.co.uk